AmayaHena/LibParse/README.md

 Lib progress :

 - fileManager : Done
-- formatParser JSON : Done (writing doc)
+- formatParser JSON : Done
 - formatParser XML : In developpement
 - typeConv : Done (but idk what to do)